usnistgov/800-63-3/sp800-63b/sec10_usability.md

 * Depending on the implementation, consider form-factor constraints as they are particularly problematic when users must enter text on mobile devices.
 Providing larger touch areas will improve usability for entering secrets on mobile devices.

-* A better usability option is to offer features that do not require text entry on mobile devices (e.g., a single tap on the screen, or a copy feature so users can copy and paste the out of band secrets).
+* A better usability option is to offer features that do not require text entry on mobile devices (e.g., a single tap on the screen, or a copy feature so users can copy and paste out-of-band secrets).
 Providing users such features is particularly helpful when the primary and secondary channels are on the same device.
 For example, it is difficult for users to transfer the authentication secret on a smartphone because they must switch back and forth—potentially multiple times—between the out of band application and the primary channel.

 #### 10.2.4.
 Single-factor OTP Device
 **_Typical Usage_**